 Whereas every superhero needs a sidekick, every explorer needs a headlamp.
 The Petzl Tikkina headlamp provides utmost simplicity at a fair price, with three different settings of illumination and a comfortable headband.
 It also packs a super-powered beam for its cost — a cliche, late-night infomercial price of $19.95.
-For all these reasons the Petzl Tikkina headlamp is our Budget Pick for the Day Hiker, Car Camper, and Urban Hiker.

 |Feature Type||Feature Specs||What This Means|

 |Max Lumens (Light Output)*||150||Fairly bright for a small, inexpensive headlamp.|

 |Max Beam Distance*||180 ft (55 m)||Decent illumination for a flood beam.|